 As for the treats, we would recommend avoiding them.
 There are lots of safe preservatives and antioxidants that can be used in cat foods and treats.
 Purina doesn’t have to use BHT which could make your cat sick.

-You can purchase Kit and Kaboodle dry foods and treats at many grocery stores and big box stores such as Walmart and Target.
+You can purchase Kit & Kaboodle dry foods and treats at many grocery stores and big box stores such as Walmart and Target.
 You can also order the food online from Amazon, Petflow, and other pet food retailers.
 Good luck finding the wet foods.
 Perhaps they will be back on the shelves soon.

 Note: The values in our nutrient charts are automatically calculated based on the guaranteed analysis and may not represent typical nutrient values.
 This may lead to discrepancies between the charts and the values mentioned in the body of the review.